nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 To enable the Extended PaymentAuth Flow and allow a PSP' to properly route an authorized payment request, the A2Pay must include the following mandatory details as defined in the [A2Pay schema](a2pay-schema.json):

 - `payment-product`: Specifies the payment instrument or scheme to be utilized for the transaction.
-- `account-reference`: Identifies the account or account alias linked to the A2Pay.
-This can be represented by an IBAN/BIC, a PAN (Primary Account Number), or even a mobile phone number.
+- `sub`: Account identifier or account alias linked to the A2Pay.
+This can be represented by an IBAN or mobile phone number for example.

-The transport of the A2Pay' and the related payment request is done using the [A2Pay Direct endpoint](#a2pay-direct-endpoint) and / or an according payment rail or scheme (OpenBanking, domestic schemes e.g.), which must implement additional support for processing the A2Pay data structures, signatures etc., and may also include additional actors like payment platforms or aquirers e.g..
+The transport of the A2Pay' and the related payment request is done using the [A2Pay Direct endpoint](#a2pay-direct-endpoint) and / or an according payment rail or scheme like OpenBanking APIs, or domestic schemes e.g., which must implement additional support for processing the A2Pay format, data structures and signatures and may also include additional actors like payment platforms or aquirers e.g..

 ![Payment](high-level-overview.png)